What is a circular economy?

 In addition, forward-thinking organizations identify the linear economy as a risk to their bottom line and as such are changing their business models to reduce exposure by adopting CE principles.
 However, it is a challenge to remain competitive when faced with prevailing economic structures, regulation and standards serving short-term linear business models that continue to result in:

-- Unintegrated and unmappable supply chains
+- Unintegrated and unmappable supply

 - Low-cost instead of quality